 If you’re just getting started and just want the basics, you might not be looking to plonk down a ton of money–besides, you can always decide if you really want to make an investment in a more comprehensive blogging course in the future.

-This free blogging course is a great introduction to blogging, and covers the truly beginner stuff: which blogging platforms are available, design tips, what pages you should have, and social media basics.
+This free blogging course is a great introduction to blogging, and covers the truly beginner stuff: which blogging platforms are available, blog layout and design tips, what pages you should have, and social media basics.

 And if you like her stuff, check out her follow-up blogging course on creating great content below.